Understanding Contactless Credit Cards

 What Exactly Are Contactless Cards?

-This concept has contactless technology known as NFC (Near Field Communication).
-These cards usually have an NFC chip plus a radio frequency (RFID) antenna attached to them.
-This is why they are also referred to as RFID chip credit cards or RFID credit cards.
+This concept relies on contactless technology known as NFC (Near Field Communication).
+These cards usually come equipped with an NFC chip along with a radio frequency (RFID) antenna embedded within them.
+This is also why they are commonly referred to as RFID chip credit cards or simply RFID credit cards in the payments industry.

-When shopping with these contactless cards, you simply wave it over the payment terminal, and it will use a one-time code and radio frequencies to complete the transaction.
-You will not have to sign, swipe, or insert your card into the machine.
+When shopping with these contactless cards, you only need to wave the card over the payment terminal.
+The terminal then uses a one-time code combined with radio frequencies to complete the transaction securely.
+You will not need to sign, swipe, or insert your card into the machine, making the process much simpler.

-This makes the purchase process faster than using EMC chip card technology to pay since the whole process takes a few seconds.
-If you want to make a speedy transaction, then these cards will work perfectly for you.
+This technology allows the purchase process to be faster than using traditional EMV chip card technology, as the entire transaction usually takes just a few seconds.
+If you are looking to make quick and convenient payments, these contactless cards will work perfectly for you in most everyday shopping scenarios.

 Contactless Payments

-If you are familiar with contactless credit cards, then you must have come across “contactless payments” as well.
-These two work hand in hand, but it’s essential to keep in mind that contactless credit cards are only one way of making a contactless payment.
+If you are familiar with contactless credit cards, then you have most likely come across the term “contactless payments” as well.
+These two concepts work hand in hand to make transactions faster and more convenient.
+However, it’s essential to keep in mind that contactless credit cards are only one of several ways to make a contactless payment in today’s digital world.

-Contactless payments are any form of payment that does not need physical contact.
-In other words, you do not have to swipe or even insert the chip.
-This technology has been around for ages: made in Seoul in 1995.
+Contactless payments are any form of payment that does not require physical contact with a terminal.
+In other words, you do not have to swipe your card or even insert the chip to complete a transaction.
+This innovative technology has been around for many years, having first been developed in Seoul back in 1995.

 There is also the tap-and-pay kind of technology that can be embedded in watches and phones.
 Most of the modern contactless technologies involve the use of digital wallets such as Apple Pay and Google Pay.
 For instance, there are RFID antennae that are used by contactless credit cards to complete payments.